 We’d need to acknowledge, first, that there’s really no definite answer to this question.
 There’s still a lot of debate about the world’s first ice cream dessert, and we only know as much as the historical accounts we’ve been able to discover.
 Civilization is built from uncountable cultures, each with rich culinary traditions that evolved over tens of thousands of years, and many of them shared a love of ice cream just like us!

 The oldest mentions of frozen treats are fragmentary records that stretch back about 3000 years (we know, it’s crazy!).
 In some Middle Eastern sources, King Solomon was described as having a penchant for frozen fruit purees, and the Old Testament mentions frozen goat milk as a treat that Abraham enjoyed.
 In ancient Mesopotamia, snow was mixed with mashed fruits for royal snacks, and ancient Egyptians served crushed ice from the Lebanese mountains with fruit juices.

-The following centuries saw a flurry of frozen desserts crop up around the world; spreading from the Mongol Empire into China, India and subsequently Europe.
-Today, we can enjoy an ever changing landscape of ice cream that keeps our taste buds tickled; so the next time you take a lick of your favourite scoop, take a moment to appreciate all the ice cream pioneers that have come before us!
+The following centuries saw a flurry of frozen desserts crop up around the world, spreading from the Mongol Empire into China, India and subsequently Europe.
+Today, we can enjoy an ever-changing landscape of ice cream that keeps our taste buds tickled; so the next time you take a lick of your favorite scoop, take a moment to appreciate all the ice cream pioneers that have come before us!